theclam/Worminal/README.md

 So those are the founding principles of the software :)

+Please note - the .txt files are listings that can be directly entered, the non-txt files are BASIC

 Please see the following sections if you want to make it actually work.

 IMPORTANT - YOU NEED A FONT FILE